Sprint Logo

 U.S. Sprint Logo 1986-1991

-In 1986, two companies merged: US Telecom and GTE Sprint.
-As a result of their merger, the US Sprint Communications organization was born.
-Its emblem depicted two red triangles arranged in a mirror image: one on top, the other on the bottom.
+In 1986, a merger of two companies, US Telecom and GTE Sprint, occurred.
+As a result, the US Sprint Communications organization emerged.
+Its emblem featured two red triangles positioned in a mirror reflection: one on top, the other below.
 They were separated by six horizontal stripes of the same red color.
-They were arranged at an angle in the form of a ladder and alternated with white lines.
-And to the right of the geometric shapes was the gray phrase “US Sprint.”
+They were angled like a staircase and alternated with white lines.
+To the right of the geometric figures was the gray phrase “US Sprint.”
 The font used was Times New Roman Italic.
-Sometimes this logo appeared on a black background.
+Sometimes, this logo appears on a black background.

 1991 – 2005